robotwilliams/robot-williams/src/pages/posts/2019-03-27-why-fonts-matter.md

   font choice early in the web design & development process.
 template: post
 ---
-While working as a designer I spent many days posturing with my boss over the proper font choices to use.
+While working as a designer I spent many days posturing over the proper font choices to use.
 Much of that work involved creating a strong font combination.
 The point of choosing a strong font combination is to communicate your message efficiently through a visual hierarchy.
 While working towards a strong visual impact, there more nuanced reasons as to why you should choose a strong font choice early in the web design & development process.